Hiring a vacation photographer

 As I mentioned earlier, I constantly return from trips with a million photos but about three that I’m actually in.
 I’m always the one that takes photos so I’m never in them (anyone else?).
 The result is a slew of really cool pictures of things, places and of my travel partners, but very few with me in them.

-- Nerijus Karmilcovas // Nerijus of K Photography is a Killarney, Ireland based photographer with session that can be customized to the look and feel you’re looking for.
+- Nerijus Karmilcovas // Nerijus of K Photography is a Killarney, Ireland-based photographer with sessions that can be customized to the look and feel you’re looking for.
 250€ and up.
+Check out our vacation photography in Ireland to get a feel for the photos he creates!

 - Kat Hill // A wedding photog based in London, Kat captured the photo of our friends in London.
 Contact her for package pricing.